-The farm of Jacob Hummelbaugh is on Taneytown Road at Pleasonton Avenue.
-Located just to the rear of the Union lines on July 2nd and 3rd, 1863 it was just behind the lines of the Union 2nd Corps on the east side of Cemetery Ridge.
+The Jacob Hummelbaugh farm is south of Gettysburg, on the north side of Pleasonton Avenue at Taneytown Road.
+(Tour map: Pleasonton Avenue) On July 2nd and 3rd, 1863 it was just behind the lines of the Union 2nd Corps on the east side of Cemetery Ridge.
 The 2nd Corps used the farm as a field hospital, and the wounded Confederate General William Barksdale was treated here before he died on July 2nd.
 Union Cavalry commander General Alfred Pleasanton also had his headquarters here from July 4th through July 6th.

 Today the house and barn are owned by the National Park Service.